 Two new lines of trees were added to the existing ones, in order to cast nice natural shade over the street.
 To improve the draining system, a drainage pavement was designed with lawn and brickwork.
 The automatic watering system takes advantage of water tables and autochthonous species are continuously used.
-One of the most relevant achievements of this urban intervention (which relied on the collaboration of engineer Teresa Galí), was the recovery of the Passeig de Sant Joan as a social area, with a project where biodiversity and sustainability are key features.
+One of the most relevant achievements of this Passeig de Sant Joan, between Arc de Triumph and Tetuán - Barcelona urban intervention (which relied on the collaboration of engineer Teresa Galí), was the recovery of the Passeig de Sant Joan as a social area, with a project where biodiversity and sustainability are key features.
 In addition, this intervention was undertaken in full respect of the urban layout designed by Ildefonso